Piccadilly

 supporting the campaign in order to guarantee its success.

-* We aim to create a website, which will be permanently updated with
+* We aim to create a website, which will be permanently updated

 information about the initiatives launched against Coca-cola and